Black holes in $f(R,T)$ gravity coupled with Euler-Heisenberg electrodynamics: Black holes with dyonic EH electrodynamics

 \section{Black holes with dyonic EH electrodynamics}

 In Sections III and IV, we discuss the $f(R,T)$ black hole solutions with magnetic and electric charges within the framework of EH as a low-energy limit of BI theory.
-For the dyonic case (where both electric and magnetic charges are present), there is some controversy.
-The approach represented by Yajima et al. \cite{Yajima:2000kw} starts directly from the Lagrangian of the EH electromagnetic field as a low-energy approximation of BI, obtaining numerical solutions for dyonic black holes and providing a larger parameter space.
-In contrast, Ruffini et al. \cite{Ruffini:1971bza,Ruffini:2013hia} start from QED, directly modifying the electric and magnetic charges through vacuum polarization effects, and provide precise screened RN-like analytical solutions.
-Since this paper focuses on studying the behavior of photons, where QED effects should be considered, we adopt Ruffini’s approach to investigate the dyonic solutions of $f(R,T)$.
+For the dyonic case (where both electric and magnetic charges are present), as the electric and magnetic fields approach the critical limits, QED one-loop corrections become especially pronounced, including photon–photon scattering and vacuum birefringence \cite{Ruffini:1971bza,Ruffini:2013hia,Novello:1999pg,Jafarzade:2025byr}.
+This interpretation is consistent with quantum corrections in particle physics and is suitable for describing dyonic systems where electromagnetic interactions are dominant.
+Furthermore, the shadow features observed in EHT data may be influenced by birefringence, providing further justification for employing the QED interpretation in the dyonic analysis.
 In the dyonic case, the gauge potential has the form $A_\mu=(A_t(r),0,0,Q_m \cos \theta)$, where $A_t(r)$ represents the contribution of the electric field to the gauge potential, reads \cite{Hawking:1995ap,Magos:2023nnb}

 where $\alpha$ is the fine structure constant and $E_c\equiv m_e^2c^3/e\hbar$.
 For simplicity we set $\eta=2\alpha/225\pi E_c$ in our further calculation.
 Thus, the nonzero components of the Faraday tensor are